 A positive to take from this new way of life is seeing my money remain in my bank account.
-This has done absolute wonders for my wellbeing and I’d highly recommend you try it.
-I live by the rule “if you stop spending money on things you don’t need, you’ll have more money for things you do need” Consider every non-essential purchase and ask yourself “Do I actually need this”?
+This is doing wonders for my wellbeing and I’d highly recommend you try it.
+I live by the rule “if you stop spending money on things you don’t need, you’ll have more money for things you do need” Consider every non-essential purchase and ask yourself “Do I REALLY need this”?
 Before heading to the till.
-My previous mindset was the using the below issues…

 I used to “pop” into Homesense and leave an hour and a half later, yes you read that correctly.
 I’d come out pleased as punch, with my purchases, loaded up with items such as plastic articles to store avocado or lemons in.
-Of course, I’ve not used said article and the one time I did, my avocado half was as blackened as it is when I store it in cling film so again, a pointless purchase.
-Another example – all kinds of bits and bobs to use for my blog photography but what a waste of my money!
-I already have plenty of items around my home perfectly suitable for my photos and actually, Less faff often works better for my photography these days.
-I’ve stopped wasting my money on pointless purchases and I’m now far better off – both physically (more money), and mentally – (no guilt).
+Of course, I’ve not used said article and the one time I did, my avocado half was as blackened as it is when I store in any other way, so again, a pointless purchase.

-Another mantra to live by “it’s not your salary making you rich, it’s your spending habits“.
+A mantra to live by is “it’s not your salary making you rich, it’s your spending habits“.

 5. Try being nothing but positive at least once a week for a whole day.

-I’m guilty of being on the negative side as a person but I’m fully aware of it and I’m taking steps to alter my mindset.
+I’m guilty of leaning toward the negative side generally as a person, but I’m fully aware of it and I’m taking steps to alter my mindset.
 For example, we live rurally which involves navigating narrow lanes on a daily basis.
-More often than not when I’m driving I find myself ranting at other drivers, particularly those who can’t (or won’t) reverse!
+More often than not when I’m driving I find myself ranting at other drivers, particularly those who can’t (or won’t) reverse.
 I’m pretty sure I’m not alone there.
 Try “thought stopping” – when a negative notion pops into your head, check yourself and literally stop the negative thought in its tracks.
-You can even physically say stop if you prefer.
+You can even physically say “stop” if you prefer.